Understanding Excavation Requirements for Pavers

 Next, place the edge restraints along the perimeter, ensuring they are snug against the pavers.
 Secure them with stakes or spikes.
 Drive the stakes or spikes into the ground about every 12 inches for plastic or aluminum, and every 18 inches for concrete.

 Finally, backfill the area around the edge restraints with soil or sand to keep them in place.
-This helps prevent movement and ensures your pavers remain secure over time.
+This helps prevent movement and makes sure your pavers remain secure over time.

 Laying Pavers and Compaction

 Installing and compacting your pavers properly are key steps for creating a stable and long-lasting surface.
-Follow these guidelines to ensure your pavers are laid evenly and can withstand traffic.
+Follow these guidelines to make sure your pavers are laid evenly and can withstand traffic.

 Installing Pavers